 Algae-eating fish – Many people who see algae growing on the glass of their freshwater aquarium for the first time are shocked.
 “What’s that brown (or green) stuff?” they ask.
 When we say “algae,” the first thought that comes to mind is what kinds of fish are available to eat it.
 The tried and true plecostomus does a fine job right off the bat, but grows to an enormous size (a whopping 20”!) and people have a hard time finding homes for a fish that large.
 A better choice for the typical freshwater aquarium is the otocinclus – a small (1” – 2”) algae eater that will get along with most small to medium fish.
 Larger fish may try to eat these little guys, but we have seen many examples where they can live with surprisingly large fish and still survive!

 To sum up, there are many wonderful options for a freshwater aquarium.
-Today, there are countless types of exotic fish from around the world that can live happy, healthy lives in your home or office and provide you with many years of enjoyment.
+Today, there are countless types of exotic fish from around the world that can live happy, healthy lives in your home or office and provide you and your family with many years of enjoyment.

 Keep in mind that all aquariums require varying degrees of care to maintain their visual appeal.
 Whether you perform the tasks yourself or hire Aquarius Aquarium, a minimum of once-monthly aquarium care will greatly help maintain that “new aquarium look” you’ve invested in.
 Some larger and/or more populated aquariums usually require more frequent care.
 We’re sure you’ll agree that the fish (and maybe even the plants) living in your aquarium deserve the very best in regular professional care.